elghareb94/e-library/README.md

 # elibrary
-elibrary website implemented by servlet, jsp and jdbc
+library management system implemented by servlet, jsp and jdbc